anvilproject/anvil-portal/content/data/data.md

 ## Accessing AnVIL Data via Pre-Built Terra Workspaces

-In the near future, AnVIL data will be accessed through Terra workspaces created from cohorts defined in AnVIL's [Gen3](https://gen3.org/) instance.
-While Gen3 is being brought online, data can be accessed through the pre-built Terra workspaces listed below.
+Currently, AnVIL data can be accessed through the pre-built Terra workspaces listed below.
+In the near future, the [Gen3 Data Explorer](https://gen3.org/) will allow for selection of datasets and the creation of virtual cohorts that can then be analyzed in a users personal or shared Terra workspace.

 To access data: